Aren't you a little short for a stormtrooper? Luke:

 Actually a very common mythic trope called 'Wearing Enemy's Skin' identified by Joseph Campbell.
-Known examples go back to The Iliad, thus Older Than Feudalism.
+Known examples go back to The Iliad

 In fantasy settings where some sort of magical powers are available, a common variation of this involves actually transforming the hero into one of the enemy.